-- One of the most basic experiences we have is the experience of imperfections in the world around us.
-We seem to be instinctively aware of imperfections in our understanding of things (truth), imperfections in the love of others and even ourselves, imperfections in the justice or goodness of others and ourselves, imperfections in the beauty of the world around us, and imperfections in our sense of "being at home in the world."
-Indeed, we seem to recognize every imperfection in these five areas - instinctively and endlessly. - 2.
-How could we recognize these imperfections unless we had an awareness of what perfection in these five areas would be like? - 3.
+- justice or goodness of others and ourselves, imperfections in the beauty of the world around us, and imperfections in our sense of "being at home in the world."
+Indeed, we seem to recognize every imperfection in these five areas instinctively and endlessly. - 2.
+How could we recognize these imperfections unless we have an awareness of what perfection in these five areas would be like? - 3.
 As we shall see below, the source of our awareness of these five kinds of perfection would have to be the five kinds of perfection themselves and these five kinds of perfection perfect truth, love, justice/goodness, beauty and home/being turn out to be the one perfect God.